upper/gopkg/README.md

-# vanity package names using custom domains
+# vanity

-Use `vanity` to use custom domains on Go packages and redirect them to public Git repositories:
+Use `vanity` to provide pretty package names on custom domains easily:

 ```go
 import (